On the cross-validation bias due to unsupervised pre-processing: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Kenneth Norman, Ariel Goldstein and Shay Moran for their invaluable input.
-Most of this research was done while AM was at Tel-Aviv University.
+We would like to thank Ariel Goldstein, Shay Moran, Kenneth Norman, Robert Tibshirani and the anonymous reviewers for their invaluable input.
 This research was partially supported by Israeli Science Foundation grant ISF 1804/16.